Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 Success Example: Robert, 71, from Flint was spending $3,200/month on private home care after a stroke.
 MI Choice approved his application in 78 days and now covers his personal care assistant 30 hours weekly, saving his family over $2,400/month while providing coordinated medical care and home modifications.

-Healthcare Coverage for Low-Income Seniors: Michigan Medicaid provides comprehensive healthcare coverage for eligible seniors, working alongside Medicare for those who qualify for both programs.
+Healthcare Coverage for Low-Income Seniors: Michigan Medicaid can provide health coverage for eligible seniors, and it can also work alongside Medicare for people who qualify for both programs.
+If you have Medicare already, Medicare and Medicaid coordination for dual eligible seniors explains how Medicaid can reduce out-of-pocket costs beyond basic coverage.

 Eligibility for Seniors 65+: